-Whether you make your own bee house or buy one that’s a ready-made, make sure the tubes are removable for good bee house sanitation.
-Otherwise, fungal diseases can accumulate within the crevice and sicken the bees.
+Whether you make your own bee house or buy one that’s ready-made, make sure the tubes are removable for good bee house sanitation.
+Otherwise, fungal diseases can accumulate within the aperture and sicken the bees.

-The nesting holes should be between four to 10 millimeters in diameter and about six inches in length.
+The nesting holes should be between four to 10 millimetres in diameter and about six inches in length.

 Natural, locally available nesting materials are best.
 Many gardeners use wood.
 Cardboard tubes and lake reeds in the right size are also available online.

-2. Protect the nesting materials from bad weather and birds.
+2. Protect the nesting materials from harsh weather and birds.

-Wild bees need a place to live that’s dry and safe.
+Bees need a place to live that’s dry and safe.
 The ideal bee house will have a solid outer structure with a two-to-three-inch overhang.
-This will protect nesting materials from bad weather.
+This will protect nesting materials from harsh weather.

-If birds make a habit of raiding the nesting holes, find a wire mesh and wrap it around the bee house.
+If birds habitually raid the nesting holes, find a wire mesh and wrap it around the bee house.